AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-0-15/overview.md

 1. **MDVA-33559**: Fixes the issue of [!DNL PayPal Payflow Pro] payment failing with redirect parameter list format error.
 1. **MDVA-33632**: Provides a fix where the exception message *This product is out of stock* is now displayed to an admin user when trying to re-order an out-of-stock product.
 1. **MDVA-33894**: Fixes multiple issues for Quick Order functionality including adding and removing multiple products and SKU case sensitivity.
-1. **MDVA-33970**: Fixes the issue where there is the wrong currency sign in the Credit Memo when the price attribute's scope is set to website.
+1. **MDVA-33970**: Fixes the issue where there is a wrong currency sign in the credit memo when the price attribute's scope is set to website.
 1. **MDVA-33976**: Fixes the issue where the bundle product is shown Out Of Stock on the storefront after removing the second option from the bundle product.
 1. **MDVA-33992**: Fixes the issue of B2B special pricing displaying incorrectly during checkout.
 1. **MDVA-34023**: Fixes the issue where the error *No such entity with addressId* displays randomly on visitors' browsers.